 Some days are tough though.
 You do all the right things, and still there are temper tantrums and epic meltdowns.
 Most of course are reserved only for moments in public when everyone is watching you.
 The grocery store.
 The bank.
 You know, places where lot of people are watching?

 Those are the days you become a resilient mom.
 When you become more patient than you ever imagined.
 You quietly pick up your toddler, empathizing with his desire to buy candy and what not…

 “Believe me.
 I really wish we could buy candy right now too buddy.
 It’s hard.”

 The whole time you’re secretly thinking, mommy could really use some candy right now.
 Seriously, just one bite of a king size Snickers would really help.
 Yeah, I’ve so been there.
 More times than I wish actually.

 But here’s the thing…

 You can do all the right things, parent like a champ, channel your mommy warrior and be the best that you can be, and your toddler still will only listen some of the time.
 Your strong willed child still will behave imperfectly and throw bedtime tantrums sometimes because that is what toddlers do.
 They are learning and testing to understand the world.
 They have big emotions because when life is new, everything is a big deal.

 Today my spirited toddler and I are going to come home from running errands.
 Today again he will want to sit in the front seat, ‘start’ the car, and push all the fun buttons.
 He will want to do all the fun stuff that mommy does.

 He’s going to be the happiest kid in the world for 10 minutes while he turns the radio on and off, ‘drives’ the steering wheel, flashes the lights, and turns the wipers on.
 Some random guy is probably going to yell at me, and I’m going to tell him to go away and be quiet.

-Because that is raising a strong willed child is like sometimes.
+Because that is what raising a spirited toddler is like sometimes.